michaelschnyder/dotnetbay-fs16/README.md

 Master: [![Build status](https://ci.appveyor.com/api/projects/status/l1ook550stg4kxtg/branch/master?svg=true)](https://ci.appveyor.com/project/michaelschnyder/dotnetbay-hs15/branch/master)
 Project: [![Build status](https://ci.appveyor.com/api/projects/status/l1ook550stg4kxtg?svg=true)](https://ci.appveyor.com/project/michaelschnyder/dotnetbay-hs15)

-A bootstrap solution to build your own basic auction portal.
-For an implementation example visit https://github.com/michaelschnyder/dotnetbay-fs16
+This is a solution repository for the bootstrapped solution from https://github.com/FHNW-dnead/dotnetbay

-## Goals
+## Sample Implementations
-This is the starting point for various extensions to the core business library.
-The current storage implementation is done by serializing data to json-files.
-There is no graphical user interface, just a command line.

-With focus on the .NET-Stack, at least the following technologies should be added to extend the base implementation.
+With focus on the .NET-Stack, at least the following technologies have been added to extend the base implementation.

-* WPF / XAML UI
-* EntityFramework
-* ASP.NET MVC 5
-* ASP.NET WebApi
-* ASP.NET SignalR
+The following tags represent a solution for each of the topics, where the different commits base on each other from top to buttom, i.e. "Windows Azure" will base on all the previous solutions

 ## Contribution
 The following products / tools are needed to contribute / fork.